rutum/rutum.github.io/_posts/2019-12-31-how-to-fail-at-everything-still-win-big.md

 author: rutum
 ---

-This [book](https://en.wikipedia.org/wiki/How_To_Fail_at_Almost_Everything_and_Still_Win_Big) draws is by Scott Adams - the Author of Dilbert comics.
-Adams does a phenomenal job of break down the psychology behind losing and winning, and simple techniques to implement them in your own life.
+This [book](https://en.wikipedia.org/wiki/How_To_Fail_at_Almost_Everything_and_Still_Win_Big) is by Scott Adams - the Author of Dilbert comics.
+Adams does a phenomenal job of break down the psychology behind failing and winning, and simple techniques to implement them in your own life.

 ### Overview of the concepts of the book
 - Goals are for losers - if you are setting goals for yourselves you are losing